iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 `data/Posts.xml`.
 It knows nothing about data files or DVC.
 DVC executes the command and does some additional work if the command was successful:

-1. DVC transforms all the outputs `-o` files into data files.
-It is like applying `dvc add` for each of the outputs.
+1. DVC transforms all the output files (`-o` option) into data files.
+It's like applying `dvc add` for each of the outputs.
 As a result, all the actual data files content goes to the <abbr>cache</abbr> directory `.dvc/cache` and each of the file names will be added to `.gitignore`.